adafruit/Adafruit_CircuitPython_PCF8523/README.rst

 .. code:: python

-    import nativeio
+    import busio
     import adafruit_pcf8523
     import time

-All the Adafruit RTC libraries take an instantiated and active I2C object (from the `nativeio` library) as an argument to their constructor.
+All the Adafruit RTC libraries take an instantiated and active I2C object (from the `busio` library) as an argument to their constructor.
 The way to create an I2C object depends on the board you are using.
 For boards with labeled SCL and SDA pins, you can: